michelem09/wassup/readme.txt

 * WassUp is incompatible with the following static page caching plugins: WP Super Cache, WP Cache, WP Fastest Cache, and WP Hyper Cache.

 == Upgrade Notice ==
-= 1.9.4.4 =
+= 1.9.4.5 =
-* Important bugfix update.
-DO NOT UPGRADE when your site busy!
-Read [installation instructions](http://wordpress.org/plugins/wassup/installation/) for safe upgrade instructions.
+* Urgent bugfix and security update....Yes, WassUp is still alive!
+Remember DO NOT UPGRADE when your site busy!
+Read [installation instructions](http://wordpress.org/plugins/wassup/installation/) for safe upgrade instructions

 == Changelog ==
+= v1.9.4.5 =
+= Urgent bugfix and security upgrade =
+* fixed an activation error due to a "SQL syntax error" that occurred in some MariaDb setups
+* fixed missing pins on map issue by switching ip geolocation service to "ipstack.com" free webservice
+* fixed mislabel of Googlebot as "spam/malware" when the url request is "/.well-known/assetlinks.json"
+* fixed typo in "wassupAppend" function
+* fixed insecure favicon images in WassUp's admin panel by switching 'src' scheme to 'https'
+* removed wcURL class from main.php module due to a TLS validation security vulnerability in cURL (per Wordpress plugin team request)
+* removed scheduled lookup of api key from upgrade.php module.
+* new FAQ answers about EU GDPR, IP geolocation, and more
+* new "wassup.pot" file for WassUp translations
+* minor code changes

 = v1.9.4.4 =
 * fixed a bug that affected Wassup's tabbed submenu navigation.
 Thanks to @simonothen for finding this bug
 * fixed a lightbox conflict caused by Wassup's thickbox.js